Achievable logoAchievable logo

 • Distribution guidelines

 If you’re interested, here’s a link to a boilerplate plan document.
-Knowing the minor details of a plan document is unnecessary, but viewing an example may help build real world context.
+You don’t need to memorize the details of a plan document, but seeing an example can help build real-world context.

-A fiduciary administers the qualified plan according to the rules in the plan document.
+A fiduciary administers the qualified plan according to the plan document.
 The Internal Revenue Service (IRS) defines a fiduciary as:

 “A person who owes a duty of care and trust to another and must act primarily for the benefit of the other in a particular activity.”